|Partition name||Max wallclock||Notes|

 |gpu||7 days||Jobs requiring the use of GPUs.
 Further requirements are described here.|

 |bigmem||7 days||Jobs requiring large amounts of memory (more than 512GB, up to 2TB)|

 |serial||14 days||Intended for single node jobs.
 These nodes do not have infiniband, and so multinode jobs are likely to not perform well on them.
 But they have longer timelimits, and many have extra memory.|

 |scavenger||14 days||Low priority jobs.
 Free, but can be terminated by standard jobs|

-- When you wish to submit a job to the ultra-low priority scavenger partition.
-Jobs in this queue run at the lowest possible priority, and are pre-emptible.
+Jobs in the low priority scavenger partition run at the lowest possible priority, and are pre-emptible.
 I.e., even once the job has started, if another job comes along and needs the resources the job is using, the scavenger partition job will be terminated and put back in the queue.
 Your account does not get charged for jobs in the scavenger queue, but in order to make good use of it your job needs to be able to checkpoint itself so that it can make progress in the slices of time it gets between other jobs.
 This used to be referred to (inappropriately) as the serial queue, but it is hoped the new name better reflects its purpose, to allow jobs which can to scavenge free CPU cycles where they can.